MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Generative AI and Japanese Copyright Law: A Legal Risk Guide for Businesses

-Generative AI holds the potential to revolutionize every aspect of business operations, from content creation to research and development, and customer service.
-Its applications are expanding daily.
-However, this technological innovation presents new legal challenges for companies, particularly in relation to the Japanese Copyright Law.
-As many companies consider or advance the adoption of generative AI, it is crucial to accurately understand and manage the risks of copyright infringement that lurk behind its convenience.
-Japanese Copyright Law has a distinctive structure that applies different legal principles at the stages of AI development and usage, contributing to its complexity.
+Generative AI has the potential to significantly transform many aspects of business operations, from content creation to research and development, and customer service.
+Its applications continue to expand rapidly.
+However, this technological innovation raises new legal challenges for companies, particularly in relation to the Japanese Copyright Law.
+As many companies consider adopting or further expanding their use of generative AI, it is crucial to accurately understand and manage the copyright infringement risks that accompany its convenience.
+Japanese Copyright Law has a distinctive structure that applies different legal principles to the development and usage stages of AI, which makes the framework complex.
 To promote AI development, the law provides relatively lenient provisions during the learning phase, while imposing strict responsibilities on users who utilize the generated outputs.
 Understanding this dual structure is the first step in risk management.
-This article systematically explains the key legal issues brought about by generative AI within the framework of Japanese Copyright Law.
-Specifically, it addresses the legal treatment during the ‘development and learning phase’ of AI, the risks of copyright infringement in the ‘generation and usage phase’ in business, the attribution of copyright to AI-generated works, and the corporate responsibilities and legal measures in the event of an infringement, presenting strategic approaches for corporate executives and legal professionals based on the views of the Agency for Cultural Affairs, a Japanese government body.
+This article systematically examines the main legal issues raised by generative AI within the Japanese Copyright Law framework.
+Specifically, it addresses the legal treatment during the ‘development and learning phase’ of AI, the risks of copyright infringement in the ‘generation and usage phase’ in business, the attribution of copyright to AI-generated works, and the corporate responsibilities and legal measures in the event of an infringement, and offers strategic guidance for management teams and legal practitioners based on the views of the Agency for Cultural Affairs, a Japanese government body.

 AI Development and Learning Phases Under Japanese Copyright Law

-To exhibit advanced capabilities, generative AI requires the learning of vast amounts of data.
+To exhibit advanced capabilities, generative AI must be trained on vast amounts of data.
 This data includes a variety of copyrighted works such as text, images, music, and program code.
 Japanese copyright law facilitates the use of such works in AI development by providing provisions that exempt the need for copyright holder’s permission under certain conditions.

-At the core of this is Article 30-4 of the Japanese Copyright Law, introduced in the 2018 (Heisei 30) amendment.
-This article allows for the use of copyrighted works “not for the purpose of enjoying the thoughts or feelings expressed in the work,” and is positioned as one of the “flexible rights restriction provisions.”
+The key provision here is Article 30-4 of the Japanese Copyright Law, introduced in the 2018 amendment.
+This article allows for the use of copyrighted works “not for the purpose of enjoying the thoughts or feelings expressed in the work,” and is classified as one of the “flexible rights restriction provisions.”
 The purpose of AI learning is not for humans to appreciate and enjoy works (i.e., “enjoy”), but rather to extract and analyze patterns and structures contained in the data for information analysis.
-Therefore, as this use falls under “non-enjoyment purposes,” AI developers can, in principle, use publicly available data on the internet for learning without the permission of copyright holders.
+Because AI learning falls under a “non-enjoyment purpose,” AI developers may, in principle, use publicly available internet data for training without obtaining permission from copyright holders.
 This provision is backed by policy intentions to promote technological innovation and enhance industrial competitiveness in Japan.

 However, there are important exceptions to this principle.
 Article 30-4 of the Japanese Copyright Law stipulates in a proviso that “this does not apply if, in light of the type and purpose of the copyrighted work and the manner of its use, it would unjustly harm the interests of the copyright holder.”
 What constitutes “unjust harm” requires a case-by-case assessment, but the Agency for Cultural Affairs in Japan has outlined several types in its publication “Considerations on AI and Copyright.”